 The Linksys Velop follows a similar design style as the Netgear Orbi, both systems featuring taller-than-average router units, made of white plastic and covered by a matte finish (so it won’t retain any fingerprints).
-The first significant differences are of course, the shape, but also the role of each device in a kit.
-The Linksys Velop comes as a one unit, two-unit or three-unit kit, while the Netgear Orbi is, so far available as a one router, as a router and a satellite or as a router + two satellites.
+The first significant difference is of course, the shape, but also the role of each device in the kit.
+The Linksys Velop comes as a one unit, two-unit or three-unit kit, while the Netgear Orbi is also so far available as a one router, as a router and a satellite or as a router + two satellites.

 The satellite label should give it away that the Netgear Orbi does not in fact have identical units, but a main router with its satellites and to help you tell them apart, the top of the router is covered by a light-blue colour.
 The Linksys Velop is a mesh system, so all of the routers (also called nodes) are identical and have the same role (you can connect any unit to the Internet and use the others as nodes).
 In terms of aesthetics, I can’t really choose a favourite, since the Velop has its flair with its rectangular mini-tower design, but the Orbi is not that far off, with the oval shaped body (which closely resembles an air-freshener).